ben-truong-0324/truongben.com/content/post/rag-agentic/index.md

   - blog
 authors:
   - admin # Default author, change if needed (refers to content/authors/admin/_index.md)
-summary: "Have AI read new legislation for you - prompt control for the other side's (or your own) political bias (or lack thereof!)"
+summary: "Deploy AI on your own computer to read old and new legislations for you - prompt control for the other side's (or your own) political bias (or lack thereof!)"
 ---

 {{< rawhtml "rag-agentic-us-codes" >}}